Rentstart Bond Loan: managing your payments

 How do I find out the balance of my account?

 If you believe we made the wrong decision, you should first discuss your concerns with a client service officer.
 You can also ask to have the decision reviewed.
-To do this, fill in the review of decisions form available online or at your local FACS Housing local office.
+To do this, fill in the review of decisions form available online or at your local DCJ Housing local office.

 For more information, see appeals and reviewing decisions.